 Formal Grievance.
-In reducing a grievance to writing, the following information must be stated with reasonable clarity: the exact nature of the grievance; the act or acts of commission or omission; the dates of the act or acts; the identity of the party or parties alleged to have caused the grievance; the specific policies that are alleged to have been violated; and the remedy that is sought.
+In reducing a grievance to writing, the following information must be stated with reasonable clarity: the exact nature of the grievance; the act or acts of commission or omission; the dates of the act or acts; the identity of the party or parties alleged to have caused the grievance and any known witnesses; the specific policies that are alleged to have been violated; and the remedy that is sought.